techbless/express-safe-async/README.md

-If you use `async` method for route handler and middleware, There is some problem.When some error occured, express can't handle your errors although you use `try/catch` or `.catch()`.
-So you should deal with it your self.
-It is a pretty annoying task.
+If you use `async` method for route handler and middleware, There must be some problem.
+When some error occured in `async` method, express can't handle your errors.
+So you should deal with it yourself.
+It is a pretty annoying task to handle this.

 This library provides a simple and elegant decorator `@AsyncHandler` to handle these errors from `async` method. this decorator handles occured errors from `async` method and bind `this` automatically.